-A: No. The Living Trust Plus™ is completely tax neutral - i.e., it will have no effect on your income tax, capital gains tax, or estate tax.
+A: No. The main version and the income only version of the Living Trust Plus® is completely tax neutral - i.e., it will have no effect on your income tax, capital gains tax, or estate tax.
 Although a separate trust tax return may have to be filed, it will be information only, as the trust is a "grantor-type" trust that does not itself pay taxes.
 There is a veterans version which involves the use of two trusts, a Residence Trust which is a Grantor trust for the house to preserve the $250k / $500k capital gains exclusion, and an Investment Trust to hold financial accounts, where the income is taxed to the beneficiairies.

-A: Most married couples create one joint Living Trust Plus™ but some create two separate trusts.
+A: Most married couples create one joint Living Trust Plus® but some create two separate trusts.
 Which way depends on multiple considerations, including whether or not the trustees and beneficiaries are identical for both spouses.
 On the death of one spouse, typically nothing changes, as both trusts were already irrevocable prior to death.
-For married couples with estates larger than the Estate Tax exemption equivalent amount ($11.2 million per spouse in 2018), the Living Trust Plus™ is designed to take advantage of both exemptions.
+For married couples with estates larger than the Estate Tax exemption equivalent amount ($11.2 million per spouse in 2018), the Living Trust Plus® is designed to take advantage of both exemptions.

 A: The assets that shouldn't be transferred into the Living Trust Plus®are your qualified retirement plans (e.g., IRAs and 401(k) plans) and your primary checking account.
 Most states treat qualified retirement plans as countable resources for Medicaid, so if you want to protect the assets in your qualified retirement plan from Medicaid by using the Living Trust Plus® you will need to cash out your retirement plan first, and pay any income taxes that are due as a result of terminating the plan.
 We usually do not put annuities into the trust either, but it depends on the type of annuity.